future timeline technology singularity humanity

 The Martian Moons Exploration probe collects and returns samples

-Martian Moons Exploration (MMX) is a robotic space probe designed to bring back the first ever samples from Mars' largest moon, Phobos.
-It is developed by the Japanese Aerospace Exploration Agency (JAXA), with collaboration from NASA, ESA and CNES who provide scientific instruments.
-The U.S. contributes a neutron and gamma-ray spectrometer, while the European contribution includes a near-infrared spectrometer and expertise in flight dynamics to plan the mission's orbiting and landing manoeuvres.
+Martian Moons Exploration (MMX) is a robotic space probe developed by the Japan Aerospace Exploration Agency (JAXA) to bring back the first ever samples from Mars' largest moon, Phobos.
+The mission includes collaboration from NASA, the European Space Agency, and Centre National d'Études Spatiales, which provide scientific instruments and technical expertise.
+The U.S. contributes a neutron and gamma-ray spectrometer, while Europe provides a near-infrared spectrometer and flight-dynamics support to plan the complex orbital and landing manoeuvres.

 2026